This gluten-free pudding is quick, easy and calls for ingredients you probably already have in your pantry. It can also be made vegan and dairy-free.

 A keto version is coming soon!
 It needs a little more work.

 - Can I use X type of cocoa powder?

-You can use any kind of unsweetened cocoa powder.
-I used Dutch-process because I like the dark chocolaty taste but natural cocoa powder (like Hershey’s) or raw cacao powder would work, too.
+I used Dutch-process because I like the dark chocolaty taste, but natural cocoa powder (like Hershey’s) would work, too.